postgres/pgweb/docs/authentication.rst

    l
      The last name of the user logged in e
-     The email address of the user logged in d
+     The primary email address of the user logged in se
+     A comma separated list of secondary email addresses for the user logged in d
      base64 encoded data block to be passed along in confirmation (optional) su